VoxeLibre/VoxeLibre/mods/HELP/doc/doc_items/API.md

 Documentation System.

-***Note***: This function is mostly there to work around a problem in Minetest as it does not support “friendly” group names, which means exposing groups to an interface is not pretty.
-Therefore, this function may be deprecated when Minetest supports such a thing.
+***Note***: This function is mostly there to work around a problem in Luanti as it does not support “friendly” group names, which means exposing groups to an interface is not pretty.
+Therefore, this function may be deprecated when Luanti supports such a thing.

 ### `doc.sub.items.get_group_name(internal_group_name)`
 Returns the group name of the specified group as displayed by this mod.